don1138/blender-qle/README.md

 **1.5.3** – Clear Environment: Deselect All before deleting QLE, Purge Scene after.
 Move Add Tracking and Add Blackbody Node into functions.
 Code cleanup.

+**1.5.4** – Bugfix: When a QLE object is manually deleted and then re-added, it doesn't link back into QLE Collection.
+Add INFO message alerts for when button click returns no result

 ## Version Path

-**1.6** – Fix: When a QLE object is manually deleted and then re-added, it doesn't link back into QLE Collection.
+**1.6** – Popup to set light intensity, color and position when adding QLE.
+Yep, just light Tri-Lighting.

 ***